-Answer: In states where agents are allowed to practice dual agency, when you ask a listing agent to show you that agent's listing, the agent figures you are going to write the offer with her.
-This means the agent will receive the listing side of the commission and the buying side of the commission.
-The agent gets both ends.
+In states where agents are allowed to practice dual agency, when you ask a listing agent to show you their listing, the agent figures you are going to write the offer with them.
+This means the agent will receive the listing side of the commission and the buying side of the commission, meaning the agent gets both ends of the commission.
 That's why it's called double-ending.

 When the Listing Agent Shows the Home

 This is a sensitive issue for many buyer's agents.
 The main problem is procuring cause.
 Proving procuring cause can be a long, complicated process, but agents who sue over procuring cause are typically the agents who first showed the home to the buyer.

 In many states you have the right to choose and consent to the type of representation that you want.
 You can hire:

 - A seller's agent (and represent yourself)